JamesMGreene/gh-cover-letter/README.md

 even better!

 ### Technical Prowess
  - I am a JavaScript language expert, for both the frontend (browsers) and back (Node.js, PhantomJS, etc.).
-Check out my [open source work][cover-letter/open-source] and my [best project][cover-letter/best-project] for more details.
+Check out my [open source work][cover-letter/open-source] and my [best project narrative][cover-letter/best-project] for more details.
  - I am extremely proficient at [and well-versed in] learning new programming languages and frameworks.
  - I am a practitioner of unit testing, though I know from experience that it doesn't always pan out as well we hope.
  - I am a regular GitHub.com user but I accomplish most of my Git interactions from the terminal.